libp2p/specs/pubsub/gossipsub/gossipsub-v1.2.md

 Upon receiving a `CHOKE` message, the router MUST no longer forward messages to the peer that sent the `CHOKE` message, while it is still in the mesh.
-Instead it MUST always send an IHAVE message (provided it does not hit the IHAVE message limit) in the next gossipsub heartbeat to the peer.
+Instead it MUST always send an IHAVE message (provided there are messages to send and it does not hit the IHAVE message limit) in the next gossipsub heartbeat to the peer.

 A peer MUST NOT send a `CHOKE` message to another peer that is not currently grafted into it's mesh.